ipogorel/periscope-tools/README.md

 Now you have the ability to update the repos locally, make changes, and use those in the periscope-demo-app in the `periscope` directory by using the `gulp update-own-deps` command.

-Alternatively, run `gulp pull-dev-env` to only pull down each `aurelia` dependency and not perform builds.
+Alternatively, run `gulp pull-dev-env` to only pull down each `periscope` dependency and not perform builds.